ACT English (ACT — English Section Practice) — Free Online Mock Test

 How many ACT English mock tests does Wrexa Edge offer?

-Wrexa Edge generates 50 distinct ACT English variants — each with different question content, not just shuffled options.
-That's 2500 unique practice questions you can attempt, all in the real test-day interface, free to start.
+Wrexa Edge generates 50 distinct ACT English variants — each with different question content, not just shuffled options — the first 3 free for everyone and 47 more with Pro.
+That's 2500 unique practice questions in the real test-day interface.

 Related exams & practice tests